 in a high torque application.
 It's one of the best oils that we know when it comes to gear protection in those mission impossible applications but keep in mind that it may be too slippery for weak synchros to work effectively at high rpm shifting.
 Part# 57104.

 AMSOIL Manual Transmission & Transaxle Gear Lube 75W-90 (MTG).
-This API GL-4 rated gear oil has excellent thermal stability and film strength, reducing gear wear and is synchro friendly.
+This API GL-4 rated gear oil has good stability and film strength and would be fine for near stock power levels.
 Part# MTGQT-EA

 MITSUBISHI DIAQUEEN SUPER MULTI GEAR OIL.
 This oil is rated 75w-85 API GL-4 and we recommend that you